msmoiz/philosophy/README.md

 strong tooling support for this file; for instance, GitHub displays this file automatically on the splash page for a given package.

-**The README for each package should contain an overview section that explains the purpose and contents of the package.**
+**The README for a package should contain an overview section that explains the purpose and contents of the package.**

 There is a limit to how much information can be conveyed in a package name, and developers often need to sift through several packages to find the right one.